Col-E/recaf-developer-documentation/plugins-and-scripts/plugin-vs-script.md

 ## What is a plugin?

 A plugin is a class that implements the interface `software.coley.recaf.plugin.Plugin`.
 When Recaf launches it looks in the plugins directory for JAR files that contain these plugin classes.
 It will then attempt to load and initialize them.
-Because a plugin is distributed as a JAR file a plugin developer can create complex logic and organize it easily across multiple classes in the JAR.&#x20;
+Because a plugin is distributed as a JAR file a plugin developer can create complex logic and organize it easily across multiple classes in the JAR.

-An example use case for a plugin that a script cannot satisfy would be integrating with [services](broken-reference) defined in the UI module to add additional capabilities to the UI.

 ## What is a script?